 Pay-per-task or monthly retainer: which should I choose?

 Monthly retainers work for predictable, steady workloads.
-Pay-per-task gives flexibility for changing needs and ensures you pay only for completed work.
-Choose the model that aligns with how steady and predictable your task load is.
+Pay-per-task gives flexibility and ensures you pay only for completed work.
+Choose the model that matches how steady and predictable your task load is.

 What if the work isn’t up to my standards?